drawing-machines/ID-20ST-15/README.md

 #### Running the bot

-1. With the USB still connected, plug in the motor power cable the robot.
+1. With the USB still connected, plug in the motor power cable to the robot.

 	<img src="_images/connect_motor_power.png" width="300px">